This page provides the release notes for the Agora Video SDK for Android.

 6. Renderer customization

-Supported the default functions provided by the renderers to display the local and remote videos to meet developers’ requirements.
-Agora provides a set of interfaces for customized renderers.
+Supports the default functions provided by the renderers to display the local and remote videos to meet your requirements.
+We provide a set of interfaces for customized renderers.

 7. Injecting an external video stream